Usage guide

 corrected expression (set by correct_data)

 All functions read from adata.X by default; pass layer=... to read or write a named layer instead.
-Columns other than batch are optional but enable additional features (covariate-aware correction, anchor-based alignment, diagnostic MDS plots, etc.).
+Columns other than batch are optional but enable additional behavior (covariate-aware correction, anchor-based alignment, diagnostic MDS plots, etc.).

 The pipeline in one call